 In the ER, nurses and doctors flocked to our room.
 It was truly overwhelming.
 I was scared and Callie was screaming.
 (Normally Callie was very quiet, and always a happy baby).
 They admitted Callie to the PICU under the care of two of the best doctors in the nation.

 She was admitted on a Wednesday afternoon and they treated her for a viral infection.
 They hooked her up to an IV so she was getting fluids.
 They wouldn’t allow her to eat because at this point, they weren’t sure if she was having a reflux problem or anything.
 So they just watched and monitored her.
 Craig and I never left her side.
 We spent the first night in the Ronald McDonald Room there at the hospital, the other two nights we stayed in her room with her.

+At 11pm, a respiratory therapist came into the room to give Callie a breathing treatment and untangled her tubes.
 Once she got Callie hooked back up, within 10 minutes the nurse came rushing in because Callie’s stats were dropping.
 It was then they asked us to leave the room.
 Every nurse on the floor came rushing into Callie’s room, and we knew it wasn’t good.
 We called our parents to come up and be with us.
-We still at this point, didn’t think we’d lose her.
+Still, at this point, we didn’t think we’d lose her.